WebInspectInc/tjacobdesign.github.io/_drafts/multiple-transitions.markdown

 ---
 layout: post
 title: "Multiple Transitions"
-date: 2014-4-22 9:16:00
+date: 2014-6-7 7:45:00
 css: "/css/post/multiple-transitions.css"
 ---

 The CSS transition property is essential for modern UI design.
-Animation brings an interface to life, and changes a *good* interface into a *great* one.
+Animation brings an interface to life, and changes a merely *good* interface into a *great* one.

 ## Getting Started